-Financial instruments that potentially subject the Company to a concentration of credit risk consist primarily of cash and cash equivalents, which include short-term deposits and money market funds, and also trade accounts receivable.
+Financial instruments that potentially subject the Company to a concentration of credit risk consist primarily of cash and cash equivalents, which include: short-term deposits, money market funds and U.S. government bonds; and also trade accounts receivable.

 The majority of the Company's cash and cash equivalents are invested in banks domiciled in the U.S. and Europe, as well as in Israel.
 Generally, these cash equivalents may be redeemed upon demand.
 Short term bank deposits are held in the aforementioned banks.
-The money market funds consist of institutional investors money market funds and are readily redeemable to cash.
-Accordingly, management believes that these bank deposits and money market funds, have minimal credit risk.
+The money market funds consist of institutional investor money market funds and are readily redeemable to cash, and the U.S. government bonds are also highly liquid.
+Accordingly, management believes that these bank deposits, money market funds and U.S. government bonds, have minimal credit risk.